anitta-antony-92/data-portfolio-projects/marketing-data-pipeline/README.md

-# Marketing Data Pipeline & Dashboard
+# Box-Office Data Pipeline & Dashboard

 ## Project Overview
 The goal of this project is to build a **data pipeline** that collects, processes, and visualizes marketing data (e.g., box office performance) to generate actionable insights.
 The pipeline includes the following steps: